Ananta Nayak

-Ananta Nayak (born 1 May 1969) was a member of the 14th Lok Sabha of India.
+Ananta Nayak (born 1 May 1969) is an Indian politician who is a member of the 18th Lok Sabha of India.
 He represents the Keonjhar constituency of Odisha and is a member of the Bharatiya Janata Party (BJP).

-Nayak became the Member of Parliament at the age of 30 from the Kendujhar Parliamentary constituency.
-He has won twice from the Kendujhar constituency consecutively.
+Nayak became the Member of Parliament at the age of 30 from the Kendujhar constituency.
+He has won two consecutive elections from the Kendujhar constituency.
 He is the President (Tribal Morcha) in India, Bharatiya Janata Party.